Jaimintrv21/GearOfi/README.md

-# GearGuard - Maintenance Management System
+# GearO5 - Maintenance Management System

 This project contains a **React Frontend** and a standalone **FastAPI Backend**.
 (The Odoo backend is deprecated).